sopherio/feathers-mongodb-revisions/README.md

 - [Extending](http://docs.feathersjs.com/databases/extending.html) - How to extend a database adapter
 - [Pagination and Sorting](http://docs.feathersjs.com/databases/pagination.html) - How to use pagination and sorting for the database adapter
 - [Querying](http://docs.feathersjs.com/databases/querying.html) - The common adapter querying mechanism

+## Tests

+This adapter comes with two test suites.
+First, launch a MongoDB instance on `mongodb://localhost:27017`, and run the adapter tests with `npm test`.

+A copy of the `feathers-mongodb` test suite can also be run with `npm run test:feathers-mongodb`, however _these will not all pass_.
+The update/patch tests will fail due to the requirement of passing in the current revision ID, which the upstream tests do not pass.
+It is still good practice to run these tests occasionally in order to keep fidelity with the upstream Feathers MongoDB adapter.